Savefor later Page saved! You can go back to this later in your Diabetes and Me Close

 High blood pressure

-Not only does the blood struggle to flow through the blood vessels, but over time atherosclerosis makes the walls of your blood vessels more rigid and less elastic.
-This can lead to high blood pressure (also called hypertension) or make high blood pressure worse.
+Atherosclerosis can also make the walls of your blood vessels more rigid and less elastic.
+This can lead to high blood pressure, also called hypertension, or make high blood pressure worse.

 High blood pressure puts extra strain on your blood vessels too.
 That’s on top of the strain from high cholesterol and high blood sugar.